Contribution by the Bundeskommission Modellflug im Deutschen Aeroclub (DAeC), updated on 15/1/2021

 Discussions with the German authorities on the implementation of the new EU legislation and the authorisations for both associations are currently ongoing.

 There is no age limit for operating model aircraft below 100m and lighter than 2 kg outside approved airfields.
-Operation model aircraft outside approved model airfields and above these limits, a certificate of competence is mandatory and pilots need to be at least 14 years old.
+For the operation of model aircraft outside approved model airfields and above these limits, a certificate of competence is mandatory and pilots need to be at least 14 years old.

 A certificate of competence is issued by an association and can be obtained following an online training and an online test.
 Liability insurance is mandatory.
-There is no registration requirement.
+Registration is mandatory after the end of April 2021.
 There is no requirement to be a member of a club or associations.

 Model aircraft heavier than 25 kg (take-off weight) must be certified and require an annual inspection, as well as a pilot license for their operation.
 These models are given a registration number.
-Models weighing less than 25kg but more than 250gr must display the name and address of the owner on a fire-proof placard.
+Models weighing less than 25kg but more than 250gr must display the name and address of the owner.
 There are no specific technical requirements for transponders, cameras, etc.

 - Deutscher Aero Club (DAeC): Member of FAI, EAS, ISAD, EMFU (Memberships relevant for aeromodelling): http://www.daec.de

 - Modellflugsportverband Deutschland (MFSD): Member of DAeC: http://www.mfsd.de

 - Deutscher Modellflieger Verband (DMFV): Member of ISAD: http://www.dmfv.aero

 Further information and useful links